 Exile and Longing

 The Art is printed on giclee acid-free matte paper.
-The color of the print has a rich, velvety look, and the brilliance is otherworldly.

 The following is a poem mixed with thoughts about Sefiras intentions behind this piece.